02tYasui/langchain-slackbot/README.md

 2. Slack Bot Configuration: This SlackBot operates in socket mode.
 Ensure that your Slack App is configured to use socket mode in the Slack API dashboard.
 When generating your `SLACK_APP_TOKEN`, make sure to select the socket mode option.

+## Features

+This SlackBot leverages the OpenAI API to maintain a history for each thread, offering a seamless integration for users to interact with AI within Slack.
+Key features include:

+- **Thread History Management**: Automatically keeps track of all interactions within a Slack thread, allowing for context-aware responses from the AI.
+- **OpenAI API Integration**: Utilizes the powerful capabilities of OpenAI's API to generate responses, ensuring high-quality and relevant content.
+- **Easy Configuration**: Simple setup process with environment variables for quick integration into any Slack workspace.

 ## Installation

 This project can be installed directly from GitHub.